 Last night, we saw the Aurora Borealis from the hotel window.
 Never would have thought I would see dancing Northern Lights from my bed one day.

 After the breakfast, we started today’s tour by passing Hallormsstaðaskógur, the one real forest here in Iceland.
 Right next to it, we saw Lake Myvatn.
 As roads were cleared, we could go to the area of Stuðlagil Canyon but we were not able to walk down because the walking path was still too icy.
 And so we continued our route in a so-called Víðátta.
 It’s an Icelandic word that describes the wilderness when there is nothing around one, except mountains and the road.

 Luckily, also the road to Dettifoss was open and so we were able to see the most powerful waterfall of Europe, rainbow included.
 Wonderful to walk through some snow again.
 One spot even felt like a funny game when passing.
 The snow started to melt and so we had to find a way where we do not sink into it.
 Otherwise I would have been covered in snow up to my knees and I would have had to change into my spare shoes later.

 Later sites were Ásbyrgi Canyon, where it is even possible to camp in summer, followed by Húsavik, the town that’s linked to the American musical comedy film “Eurovision Song Contest: The story of Fire Saga”.
 After that, we had some time to relax in Myvatn Nature Baths, followed by Myvatn Lake, Dimmuborgir and last but not least, Godafoss.
 On our last stop, the wind picked up so strong that we had struggles taking pictures with our phones.

-Tonight we are going to spend at an Icelandic Air hotel.
+The night we are spending at an Icelandic Air hotel in Akureyri.